Until Then: Act Two

-The game continues similarly, yet distinctly, from the first playthrough.
-Notably, Sofia is mysteriously absent; Nicole's parents tell Mark about their past as victims of the Ruling prior to the funfair; and Mark reveals the truth about his mother earlier to Cathy and Ridel.
+The game continues similarly yet differently from the first playthrough.
+Sofia is mysteriously absent; Nicole's parents tell Mark about their past as victims of the Ruling before the funfair; and Mark reveals the truth about his mother earlier to Cathy and Ridel.
 At a café, Mark finds Louise performing the double-slit experiment with anomalous results.
-Those anomalies occur at "hotspots"; areas significantly affected by the Ruling or its victims.
-After one of his practices for the auditions, Kate warns Mark to not trust Nicole, as she's someone who's unable to move on.
+Those anomalies occur at "hotspots"—areas significantly affected by the Ruling or its victims.
+After one of his audition practices, Kate warns Mark not to trust Nicole, saying she is someone who cannot move on.

-Mark is visited by Cathy, who admits her home situation to him, and she, Mark and Ridel spend Christmas Eve together.
-After Mark and Nicole play in the auditions, she reveals her childhood with Jake, revealed to be Kate's brother.
-At another hotspot, the pattern of the double-slit experiment suddenly fluctuates rapidly, causing Mark, Nicole and Louise to briefly disappear and experience alternate lifetimes of themselves.
-After this, they monitor the double-slit experiment to be alerted for future fluctuations.
+Cathy later confesses her home situation to Mark, and she, Mark, and Ridel spend Christmas Eve together.
+After Mark and Nicole perform in the auditions, she shares her childhood with Jake, who is revealed to be Kate's brother.
+At another hotspot, the double-slit pattern suddenly fluctuates rapidly, causing Mark, Nicole and Louise to briefly disappear and experience alternate versions of their lives.
+Afterward, they monitor the experiment to detect future fluctuations.

-On the day of prom, Mark runs after a missing Cathy again after witnessing her run off from her parents, despite Louise and Nicole's warnings about the fluctuations growing more violent.
-He finds Cathy, but she and Louise abruptly disappear shortly after.
-In denial, Mark returns to the café, waiting for the anomalous pattern of the double-slit experiment to re-emerge.
-The game then resets again as the butterfly lands on his arm once more.
+On prom night, Mark again chases after Cathy when she runs from her parents, despite Louise and Nicole warning him that the fluctuations are intensifying.
+He finds her, but she and Louise abruptly vanish.
+In denial and with Nicole's failed attempts to convince him to move on, Mark returns to the café and waits for the anomalous double-slit pattern to reappear.
+Time resets once more as the butterfly lands on his arm.